UPDATED ON MARCH 29, 2018: Original article published on January 19, 2017.

 - Experience in operations, including staffing, scheduling, and performance management

-Keywords to naturally integrate into your resume include management, customer service, leadership, communication, operations, scheduling, performance management, and MS Office.
+Keywords to naturally integrate into your resume include management, customer service, leadership, communication, operations, scheduling, performance management, MS Office, and similar variations of these keywords.

 Along with your targeted resume, you should create a targeted cover letter for each opening that you apply to.
 What does a targeted cover letter look like?
 It lists the specific company name and address.
 It also addresses the specific person who will be reading it.
 Yes, you should do your research and find out who is screening candidates using LinkedIn or by calling the company itself.
 This approach shows more initiative than a generic cover letter template.